1955 Philadelphia Eagles season

 The 1955 Philadelphia Eagles season was their 23rd in the league.
 They failed to improve on their previous output of 7–4–1, winning only four games.
 The team failed to qualify for the playoffs for the sixth consecutive season.
+1955 marked the end of an era, as the last remaining Phil-Pitt Steagle, longtime player Bucko Kilroy, retired after 13 seasons in the NFL, all of them with the Eagles, going back to when they were known as the Steagles.

-Off Season
+Off season

-NFL Draft
+NFL draft

-The 1955 NFL Draft was held on January 27–28, 1955.
-This was a draft that lasted for 30 rounds, with 12 teams selecting 360 players.
-This was also a lottery pick year again and the Baltimore Colts had that and the third pick in the draft.

-With the Lottery bonus pick, they chose George Shaw a Quarterback from the University of Oregon football program.
-Two picks later they chose 1954 Heisman Trophy winner Alan Ameche a Fullback that played in the Wisconsin Badgers football program.

-Because of a 7–4–1 record in the 1954 Philadelphia Eagles season the Eagles normally will pick 8th in the odd rounds and 9th in the even rounds.
-They alternated with the San Francisco 49ers The Eagle made a pick in every round.
+The 1955 NFL draft was held on January 27–28, 1955.
+The draft lasted for 30 rounds, with 12 teams selecting 360 players.
+Because of a 7–4–1 record in the 1954 season, the Eagles picked 8th in the odd rounds and 9th in the even rounds, alternating with the San Francisco 49ers.
+The Eagles made a pick in every round.